lowrank/math-5630-6630/README.md

 ## Submission Guidelines

 The written part of homework assignments are submitted via Canvas.
+You can either scan the written solutions into PDF files or typeset your solutions in Word or LaTEX, then convert/compile into PDF files.

-The programming part of homework assignments are submitted via GitHub.
-To submit your work, you have to make sure your code has passed all the tests.
+The programming part of homework assignments should be submitted separately to Canvas.
+To submit your work, follow the instructions in each homework and you have to make sure your code has passed all the preliminary tests.

 - For MATLAB users, run the command under the same directory of the homework in MATLAB to check your code: